GameDevTecnico/cubos/docs/1_structure/1_core/6_ecs.md

 Until now we've seen systems which operate only on resources and queries.
 Systems may also receive a third type of argument: `Commands`.
-`Commands` objects store *ECS* commands that are executed at a later time, when its safe to do so.
+`Commands` objects store *ECS* commands to be executed at a later time, when its safe to do so.
 A possible spawner system could look like this:

 ```cpp